Lawmakers move ahead with police reforms

 "We now have a situation where a law enforcement officer whose life is in danger might not be able to use a chokehold in a defensive way," Tarr said.

+In the House, more than 30 Democrats joined the Republican minority in voting against the measure, including Rep. Tom Walsh, D-Peabody.

-Lawmakers on both sides of the aisle complained that they were given less than 24 hours to review the 129-page bill before it came up for a vote.
+Lawmakers on both sides of the aisle, including DiZoglio, complained that they were given less than 24 hours to review the 129-page bill before it came up for a vote.

 The policing reform proposal was originally filed in June by Gov. Charlie Baker, a Republican who said he was "outraged" by Floyd's murder in police custody.